A student being superimposed in front of a blue-violet background showing a laboratory.

 Rho Sigma Kappa

 The Alpha Chapter of Rho Sigma Kappa was inaugurated at IUP in 1993.
 This honor society recognizes exemplary performance in the safety sciences.
 Graduate student membership is based on nomination by program faculty and requires completion of at least 15 credits in the major and meeting minimum grade point averages, as well as other evidence of superior performance.
-Typically, only 5 to 10 percent of Safety Sciences students qualify for membership in Rho Sigma Kappa.
+Typically, only 10 percent of Safety Sciences students qualify for membership in Rho Sigma Kappa.

 Safety Sciences Career Fair

 Our career fair is widely recognized as one of the crown jewels of the Safety Sciences and Environmental Engineering Department.
 With our outstanding national reputation, we attract some of the largest employers in many industries who are seeking to hire personnel with safety expertise.
-We host the Safety Sciences Career Fair in October each year at the Kovalchick Convention and Athletic Complex.
+We host the Safety Sciences Career Fair in late September each year at the Kovalchick Convention and Athletic Complex.
 All students are invited.